winishahines/508-job-application/README.md

 # 508-job-application

-Formatted a sample job application as HTML5 and CSS3 and made it Section 508 compliant
+Formatted a sample job application and table as HTML5 and CSS3 and made them Section 508 compliant